falo0/fluxgrapher/README.md

 ### Used star
 (real size)

 The used image of the star.
-This is just a circle with an inner shadow to imitate lim darkening.
+This is just a circle with an inner shadow to imitate limb darkening.
 It is not an actual observation of a star at a given spectrum.

 ![star](./www/starlimbdarkening.png)